 The Glastonbury Abbey, often proclaimed the oldest above ground Christian church in the world, although a skeletal building of remains is an imposing and powerful presence surrounded by green space.
 The mythology and facts of the church are blurred with the story Joseph of Arimathea arriving in Glastonbury with the Holy Grail.
 One story states Joseph commissioned the building of the Abbey so he could hide the Holy Grail given to him by Jesus after the Last Supper.
 It is symbolic that the chalice is used in place of the cup in the Glastonbury Tarot deck.

 The Glastonbury Tarot Major and Minor Arcana

-Tenzin-Dolma altered the titles of the Minor Arcana so that the Cups became Chalices and the Pentacles became Vesicas.
-The Court cards are easy to interpret, and the Pages have been changed to Maids with their meanings unaltered.
-By various reviews across the Internet, the book that accompanies the deck, with a forward written by Celtic mythology experts Caitlin and John Matthews, is clear, informative and an easy read.
+Lisa Tenzin-Dolma altered the titles of the Minor Arcana so that the Cups became Chalices and the Pentacles became Vesicae.
+While the Court cards are easy enough to interpret, and the Pages were changed to Maids, but the meanings were unaltered.
+The other card design varying in Pagan, Arthurian and Christian references and symbols.

 New Glastonbury Tarot card decks are no longer for sale, although you may luck up on a resale.
 New copies of the companion book, Glastonbury Tarot are still available.
 Various online reviews state that the companion book, featuring a foreword written by Celtic mythology experts Caitlin and John Matthews, is easy to read with a clear and informative narrative.